Cyclic Poets

-Cyclic Poets is a shorthand term for the early Greek epic poets, approximate contemporaries of Homer.
-No more is known about these poets than about Homer, but modern scholars regard them as having composed orally, as did Homer.
-In the classical period, surviving early epic poems were ascribed to these authors, just as the Iliad and Odyssey were ascribed to Homer.
+The Cyclic Poets is a shorthand term for the early Greek epic poets, who were approximate contemporaries of Homer.
+No more is known about those poets than about Homer, but modern scholars regard them as having composed orally, as did Homer.
+In the classical period, surviving early epic poems were ascribed to those authors, just as the Iliad and Odyssey were ascribed to Homer.
 Together with Homer, whose Iliad covers a mere 50 days of the war, they cover the complete war "cycle", thus the name.
 Most modern scholars place Homer in the 8th century BC.
-The other poets listed below seemed to have lived in the 7th–5th centuries BC.
-Excluding Homer's, none of the works of the cyclic poets survive.
+The other poets listed below seemed to have lived in the 7th to the 5th centuries BC.
+Excluding Homer's, none of the works of the cyclic poets has survived.